xrcyz/xrcyz.github.io/_posts/2022-01-10-Toy-LSTM-Illustration.md

 - A one-hot vector is equivalent to a vertex on a hypercube.
 - A loop of state changes is equivalent to walking the vertices of a hyperpolygon in memory space.

 Critically, we don't want the memory drifting in weird orbits if we go into a long loop (cycling `PXV` for example).
-We want to snap to the vertices of the hyperpolygon so that the `reader` correctly classifies the input.
+We want to snap to the vertices of the hyperpolygon so that the `reader` correctly classifies the hidden state.
 With this in mind, I can see why it may make sense to preprocess the inputs into one-hot or binary vectors, to limit the range of outputs on the `eraser`, `writer`, and `filter`.
 There might even be a case for doubling the memory size and rounding the memory elements after every state change (one slot per breadcrumb).

 ## Future Work